tunsheng/cse_599_homework/hw1/README.md

 For more information, see https://arxiv.org/pdf/1502.01852.pdf
+Note: The paper also lists a momentum rule which is different from the one we expect you to implement.
+You should ignore the one in the paper, but also Momentum computations will be taken care of in the optimizer, not in the PReLU layer itself.

 PReLU can be either one value per channel (which we will assume is dimension 1 of the input) or one slope for the entire layer.
 Thus, the `size` input will be an integer >= 1.